Last updated on October 9th, 2011 at 09:49 pm

 What’s your story?

 Gina makes the argument that your Practical Genius resides in the place where your hard and soft assets meet and the stories you tell everyone about who you are.
-To quote her, ” Expressing your practical genius is not about expressing the limitedness of our personalities or egos but more about expressing wonder of the depths of the oceans of who we are as complex multidimensional creatures.”
+To quote her, ” Expressing your practical genius is not about expressing the limitedness of our personalities or egos but more about expressing the wonder of the depths of the oceans of who we are as complex multidimensional creatures.”

 The first homework assignment